eclipse-tractusx/tractus-x-umbrella/plan.md

 ## Open Topics

-* Is it possible to use arbitrary BPN's which are being seeded?
+* [ ] Is it possible to use arbitrary BPN's which are being seeded?
-* Do we need a new set of BPN values for that case? --> No lets use the existing of the test data files
+* [x] Do we need a new set of BPN values for that case? --> No lets use the existing of the test data files
-* Which version of the test data shall be used? --> 1.6.5?
+* [x] Which version of the test data shall be used? --> 1.6.5?
-* Which technology stack is to be used for this?
+* [x] Which technology stack is to be used for this?
 Helm or Terraform? --> HELM
-  * How does it fit to the Tutorial? --> It does not fit yet.
-Multiple Ideas exist.
-Transfer Tutorial in Helm.
+  * [x] How does it fit to the Tutorial? --> It does not fit yet.
+Multiple Ideas exist. transfer the tutorial from terraform to Helm.
-* Shall we use Helm test to check if services are online within the deployment phase?
+* [ ] Shall we use Helm test to check if services are online within the deployment phase?
+* [x] Which Helm version are we using? --> Helm 3
+* [x] How are we seeding Data? --> post-install, post-upgrade hook's
+* [x] with which release shall be started? --> stable 23.12 https://github.com/catenax-ng/catena-x-release-deployment/tree/main/stable/23.12
+* [ ] take over naming conventions from the tutorial as much as possible?

 ## Contributions